gregsaun/prusa_i3_bear_upgrade/README.md

 ![Prusa Bear Edition Home](/doc/doc_files/frame_drilling_dimensions.png)

+## Build of material

+I am currently working on but basically all printed parts are in orange, all others are coming from openbuilds.org.

 ## Current status

-I will start the first build :)
+BOM creation and I will start the first build :)

 ## Next steps
+* BOM
 * build
 * doc (print configs, build)
 * cable clips